Western African Ebola epidemic: Healthcare settings

 Basing their choice on "the person or persons who most affected the news and our lives, for good or ill, and embodied what was important about the year", the editors of Time magazine in December 2014 named the Ebola health workers as Person of the Year.
 Editor Nancy Gibbs said: "The rest of the world can sleep at night because a group of men and women are willing to stand and fight.
 For tireless acts of courage and mercy, for buying the world time to boost its defences, for risking, for persisting, for sacrificing and saving, the Ebola fighters are Time's 2014 Person of the Year."
 According to an October 2015 report by the CDC, Guinean healthcare workers had 42.2 times higher Ebola infection rates than non-healthcare workers, and male healthcare workers were more affected than their female counterparts.
 The report indicated that 27% of Ebola infections among healthcare workers in Guinea occurred among doctors.
-The CDC report also stated that the Guinea Ministry of Health recorded males as representing 46% of the health workforce, and that 67% of Ebola infections among non-doctor healthcare workers occurred among males.
 The CDC further indicated that healthcare workers in Guinea were less likely to report contact with an infected individual than non-healthcare workers.

-Experimental treatments and testing
+Experimental treatments

-There is as yet no known confirmed medication or treatment for Ebola virus disease.
-The director of the US National Institute of Allergy and Infectious Diseases has stated that the scientific community is still in the early stages of understanding how infection with the Ebola virus can be treated and prevented.
+There is no confirmed medication or treatment for Ebola virus disease.
 A number of experimental treatments are undergoing clinical trials.
 During the epidemic some patients received experimental blood transfusions from Ebola survivors, but a later study found that the treatment did not provide significant benefit.

-The effectiveness of potential treatments for any disease is usually assessed in a randomised controlled trial, which compares the outcome of those who received treatment to those who received a placebo (i.e. dummy treatment).
-However, randomised controlled trials are considered unethical when a disease is frequently fatal, as is the case with Ebola.
-In December 2015, a study was released that found that the viral load found in a patient's blood in the week after the onset of symptoms is a strong indication of the patient's likelihood to die or survive the disease.
-The researchers suggested that this information could help to assess the efficacy of proposed treatments more accurately in non-randomised clinical trials.